alejandroparraguez/cs122-project/README.txt

         the same service is provided at difference costs.
 Best estimates were used, and in some cases, were simply not available.
 If this is the case, public transportation fare should read "$ Not available."
+    3 - We wrote all html and css files.